Zirkonium88/AWS/README.md

 * Do you want to know how to use a the AWS out-of-the-box convolutional neural network ([CNN](https://en.wikipedia.org/wiki/Convolutional_neural_network))?
 Try it out with this [example](https://github.com/Zirkonium88/AWS/tree/master/Lambda/DetectFaces).
 * Do you want to know how Amazon Rekognition and Polly can interact with each other?
 Try it out with this [example](https://github.com/Zirkonium88/AWS/tree/master/Lambda/CompareFaces).

+## Talks on AWS

+* Do you want to know to make AWS AI/ML services available on IoT?
+Within our [AWS UserGroup in Hannover](https://www.meetup.com/de-DE/AWS-Usergroup-Hannover/) talked about [that](https://github.com/Zirkonium88/AWS/tree/master/Presentations/20190319_UserGroup_AI_on_IoT.pdf).